maucon/MCEndgame/README.md

 * `/item-info`: Presents details about the stat rolls of the item currently held in the main hand
 * `/dungeon-statistics`: Exhibits dungeon statistics, including the count of monsters slain
 * `/dungeon-progress`: Indicates or modifies the current progress of a player within the dungeon
-* `/dungeon-equipment-calculation`:  [WIP] Provides damage calculations related to your current equipment setup
 * `/dungeon-type`: Indicates or modifies the next generated dungeon-type of a player
+* `/give-custom-item`: Gives a custom item with the specified type to a player
+* `/dungeon-seed`: View or set the seed of the next dungeon a player will generate

 For more info about the commands see `plugin.yml`